The most moving classical music composed in wartime

 The Battle of Borodino was fought during the Napoleonic Wars, when the French unsuccessfully invaded Russia.
 In 1882, Russia was still glowing with pride at the memory of Tsar Alexander I’s troops thrashing Napoleon’s army – and Tchaikovsky had a cunning idea for a new composition, reflecting victory and national pride.

 A commemoration of the Duke of Wellington’s victory over Joseph Bonaparte at the 1813 Battle of Vitoria, Beethoven’s Wellington’s Victory is big, brassy and victorious.
 The orchestration requires four horns, three trombones, six trumpets, timpani, muskets and other artillery sound effects – a novelty for an era when strings were still the driving force of the orchestra.

 When performed, the percussion section is divided into two sides: the British and the French, both playing the same instruments.
 To represent the British, Beethoven included the tunes of ‘Rule Britannia’ and ‘God Save the King’, and for the French, ‘Marlbrough s’en va-t-en guerre’ – also known as the tune to ‘For He’s a Jolly Good Fellow’.

 Beethoven: Wellington's Victory - YOLA + SBSOV at the 2015 Take a Stand Symposium

 Chopin – Military Polonaise

 When Germany invaded Poland in World War II, things were looking bleak for the Polish people.
-But Chopin’s Polonaise in A major, composed at the outset of the war, is a bombastic, chord-filled, major-key piano piece which is played almost entirely forte.
+In an attempt to unite the country in its darkest hour, Polskie Radio played Chopin’s 1838 Polonaise in A major – a bombastic, forte, major-key piano work – every day, as a nationalistic protest.

 Shostakovich – ‘Leningrad’ Symphony No. 7